iNoSec2/ROADtools/README.md

 You can also install them in development mode with `pip install -e roadtx/`.

 ### Using roadtx
 See [the Wiki](https://github.com/dirkjanm/ROADtools/wiki/ROADtools-Token-eXchange-(roadtx)) on how to use roadtx.
+See also the [release blog](https://dirkjanm.io/introducing-roadtools-token-exchange-roadtx/).